fawmi/vue-google-maps/README.md

 ## Contributions
 The best way to contribute is to report reproducible bugs, but feature requests and improvement suggestions are always welcome too.
 And definitely bug fixes and PR are welcome.

-Docs are hosted in a separate repository.
-You can contribute to the docs in  [this repository](https://github.com/fawmi/vue-google-maps-docs).